iterative/dvc.org/public/static/docs/command-reference/pull.md

 the `model.p.dvc` stage occurs later, its data was not pulled.

 Then we ran `dvc pull` specifying the last stage, `model.p.dvc`, and its data was downloaded.
-Finally, we ran `dvc pull` with no options to make sure that all data was already pulled with the previous commands.
+Finally, we ran `dvc pull` with no flags to make sure that all data was already pulled with the previous commands.